vcc.ca

 2. provide assistance to facilitate the implementation of the terms set out in the Record of Resolution.

-1. If the informal resolution process does not result in an agreement, or if the Senior Administrator determines in their sole discretion that it is not appropriate to seek an informal resolution, the Senior Administrator may either:
+1. If either party chooses not to participate in an informal resolution, or if the informal resolution process does not result in an agreement, or if the VP, People Services or their delegate determines in their sole discretion that it is not appropriate to seek an informal resolution, the VP, People Services or their delegate may either:

 1. order that the complaint proceed to a formal investigation; or

-2. subject to any applicable collective agreement requirements, make a decision regarding the complaint if the Senior Administrator determines in their sole discretion that it is possible to do so based on the information contained in the complaint and the response.
+2. subject to any applicable collective agreement requirements, make a decision regarding the complaint if the VP, People Services or their delegate determines in their sole discretion that it is possible to do so based on the information contained in the complaint and the response.

-2. If the Senior Administrator orders a formal investigation, the Senior Administrator shall make arrangements for the appointment of an external investigator, subject to and in compliance with any applicable collective agreement requirements.
+2. If the VP, People Services or their delegate orders a formal investigation, the VP, People Services or their delegate shall make arrangements for the appointment of an investigator, subject to and in compliance with any applicable collective agreement requirements.
+The investigator may be an internal or external investigator and will be determined by the VP, People Services or their delegate in their sole discretion based on all the circumstances and parties to the Complaint.

-3. The Senior Administrator will provide the investigator with terms of reference for the investigation, copies of the complaint and the response, and the timeline for completing the investigation and report.
+3. The VP, People Services or their delegate will provide the investigator with terms of reference for the investigation, copies of the complaint and the response, and the timeline for completing the investigation and report.

 6. After completion of the investigation, the investigator will prepare a report setting out: